wolf3c/vTab/README.md

 - pin the vTab sidebar;
 - search tabs;
 - freeze tabs & freeze all tabs in the window (free RAM of you PC);
-- sort by freezed status(show unfreezed tabs together at top for easily access)
+- sort by freezed status(show unfreezed tabs together at top for easily access);
 - create new tab;

 **Telegram Group**: [vtab users](https://t.me/+QQLV4RqH4940NjNl)